RicZhou-MS/OpenAIEnterpriseChatBotAndQA/README.md

 then run your application, get the internet accessiable url which printed on the screen, you need keep your application running locally while have others access from this public URL. ( **NOTE**: internet url only available for maximum 72 hours)

 ## How to change chain type
-This demo relies on [LangChain](https://python.langchain.com/en/latest/) , you can change the [chain type](https://python.langchain.com/en/latest/modules/chains/index_examples/qa_with_sources.html) according to your needs. open `Enterprise_KB_Chatbot.py`, find follwing line
+This project relies on [LangChain](https://python.langchain.com/en/latest/) , you can change the [chain type](https://python.langchain.com/en/latest/modules/chains/index_examples/qa_with_sources.html) according to your needs. open `Enterprise_KB_Chatbot.py`, find follwing line
 ```
 lc_chatbot = CustomConversationalRetrievalChain.from_llm(lc_chatbot_llm, vectorstore.as_retriever(